svenfraeys/SublimeBlender/README.md

 Receive autocomplete dropdowns from the blender modules

 ## Installation
-download the package from [GitHub](https://github.com/svenfraeys/SublimeFoldPython "SublimeFoldPython") into your `Packages` folder
+download the package from [GitHub](https://github.com/svenfraeys/SublimeBlender "SublimeBlender") into your `Packages` folder

 the Blender addon needs to be downloaded from [SublimeBlenderAddon](https://github.com/svenfraeys/SublimeBlenderAddon "SublimeBlenderAddon")

 ## How to use
-1. Install SublimeBlender (sublime package and SublimeBlenderAddon (blender addon)
+1. Install [GitHub](https://github.com/svenfraeys/SublimeBlender "SublimeBlender") (sublime package) and [SublimeBlenderAddon](https://github.com/svenfraeys/SublimeBlenderAddon "SublimeBlenderAddon") (blender addon)
 2. Launch in Blender `SublimeBlender : Open Connection`
 3. Execute a script by using `Alt+P` in Sublime Text